MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-to-set-up-and-publish-kpi-web-services-based-on-account-schedules.md

 ---
-title: Set Up and Publish KPI Web Services for Account Schedules | Microsoft Docs
+title: Set Up and Publish KPI Web Services for Account Schedules
 description: This topic describes how to show the account-schedule KPI data based on specific account schedules.
 author: bholtorf
 ms.service: dynamics365-business-central